Traidcraft-Exchange/Code-for-Campaigns/Campaignion-UI/hide-campaignion-ui/readme.md

 1. Install the Stylus extension.
 [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/styl-us/).
 [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)

 2. [Save this file](https://raw.githubusercontent.com/Traidcraft-Exchange/Code-for-Campaigns/master/Campaignion-UI/stylus-hide-campaignion-admin-ui.json).
-It includes the rules to hide the Campaignion Admin user interface
+Holing Ctrl or Cmd (Mac), then pressing the 'S' key will save it.
+The file includes the rules to hide the Campaignion Admin user interface

 3. Open the Stylus options.
 Click on the {S} logo in your browser add-ons section.
 Select 'Options'